morgwai/guiced-servlet-jpa/sample/README.md

 ## BUILDING & CONFIGURING FOR DEPLOYMENT

 1. Java 11 is required to build the app (newer versions will probably work also).
+1. by default `javax` flavor is built, if you want to switch to `jakarta`, run `./jakarta.sh` to replace imports and dependencies.
 1. The app requires an H2 dialect JDBC datasource/connection pool named `jdbc/queryRecordDataSource` to be configured on the server.
 You can change the dialect in [persistence.xml file](src/main/resources/META-INF/persistence.xml).
 1. Configure DB operation executor thread pool size accordingly to the size of the above connection pool in [ServletContextListener.getMainJpaThreadPoolSize()](src/main/java/pl/morgwai/samples/guiced_servlet_jpa/servlets/ServletContextListener.java).
 1. by default the project is built with maven, if you want to use gradle, run `./generate-build.gradle.sh`